stormpath/stormpath.github.io/source/nodejs/quickstart/index.markdown

 ## Search for a User Account

-Finding user Accounts is also simple.
-You can search for Accounts by field:
+Finding user accounts is also simple.
+You can search for accounts by field:

     > app.getAccounts({email: 'tk421@stormpath.com'}, function(err, accounts) {
     ... if (err) throw err;